stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 }}/images/DaskClient.png)
 {: refdef}

-Now we can get a quick overview of what we have in out dataset:
+Now we can get a quick view of what categories and how many we have in our dataset:

 ```python
 categories = ddf.category.value_counts().compute()